Gl13ch/ratgame/README.md

     * Boredom
     * Age
 * Add functions to do things with your rat. (i.e. feed or play with)
-* Be able to name rat
+* Increase rat's stats as needed
+* rat should leave if stats get too low and becomes unhappy

 * css
-* Increase rat's stats as needed
-* rat should die or leave if stats get too low and becomes unhappy
 * animate rat

 ## Extras